Weak measurements, non-classicality and negative probability: Acknowledgement

 \section{Acknowledgement}

 It is a pleasure to thank Lev Vaidman for illuminating discussions and bringing several relevant works to our notice, and Fabrizio Piacentini for a fruitful discussion.
+We would like to thank the anonymous referees whose comments have helped to enhance the quality of the manuscript.
+We thank Rajni Bala for several discussions and helpful suggestions.
 Sooryansh thanks the Council for Scientific and Industrial Research (Grant no. -09/086 (1278)/2017-EMR-I) for funding his research.

 \begin{appendices}